rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2015-03-05-how-to-generate-a-static-site-from-a-folder-of-assets-using-Gulp.md

     - howto
     - web
 title: How to generate a static site from a folder of assets using Gulp
-tldr: Learn how to create a static site with internal links based on a directory of files of any type.
 ---

 ## An entirely skippable preface